 Compared to the 18V X2, this model is actually a little faster in this test.
 When you put more downforce on the saw, the X2’s more powerful motor keeps its speed higher and ends up with a faster cut.

 Metal cutting was also quick with an average of 3.97 seconds to cut through our EMT.
-The Milwaukee M18 Fuel with One-Key (3.75 seconds) its only competitor to have a faster average in this test.
+The Milwaukee M18 Fuel One-Key SawZall (3.75 seconds) was the only competitor to have a faster average in this test.

 Moving to rebar, Makita maintained its impressive performance.
 Its 7.75-second average was second only to Kobalt, a scant 0.16 seconds faster.

-Overall, no other saw in the standard 18V class has as consistently high cutting speeds as the Makita XRJ05 18V LXT Recipro Saw.
+Overall, no other saw in our best cordless reciprocating saw article (at the time) had as consistently high cutting speeds as the Makita XRJ05 18V LXT Recipro Saw.

 One of the biggest advantages the Makita XRJ05 18V LXT Brushless Recipro Saw as over its 36-volt brother is the fact that it’s nearly 2 pounds lighter and that makes a significant difference.